rsumanth/Microsoft-project/Microsoft-Future-Ready-Talent-Internship/README.md

 Industry : LIfestyle

-Project Title : Trave; website
+Project Title : Travel website

 Problem Statement/Opportunity :This application was created to give users the finest travel experiences possible.
 In order to give a search platform where a visitor may select their tour destinations based on their preferences, I developed a tours and travel management system.
 Create a website with pages for the home page, services, about us, login, register, and contact us.